DNA Testing for Jewish Ancestry

 Surname changes and missing records can make tracing your Jewish ancestry difficult.

-While DNA testing has some limitations, it can still be a tremendous help in confirming your ancestry.
+While DNA testing has some limitations, it can still be a tremendous help in confirming your ancestry and building out your family tree.

 It can help you narrow your search, and connect you with living relatives who may have information vital to your search.